-Progress toward a more balanced lifestyle may at times seem a huge challenge - like I’m standing at the bottom of a mountain craning my neck to see a peak that looks impossibly high up and far away.
+Progress toward a more balanced lifestyle may at a time seem a huge challenge - like I’m standing at the bottom of a mountain craning my neck to see a peak that looks impossibly high up and far away.

-I come back to a BuiLDmeeting or chat to a friend and report my success, and suddenly a couple of people congratulate me for my ‘victory’.
+I work on building skill with a tool, or chat to a friend and report my success, and suddenly I, and maybe someone else congratulate me for my ‘victory.’
 I’ve successfully climbed part of the way up that ‘impossible’ mountain.
-As I top each little rise on the way to the summit I might find myself looking back and noticing “that seems less hard now, than I thought it was at the time”.
+As I top each little rise on the way to the summit I might find myself looking back and noticing “that seems less hard now, than I thought it was at the time.”

 It is likely helpful to celebrate reaching a hill top on the way to the summit and keeping that momentum going.
 It is likely helpful to be a little happy to celebrate one week or even one day of progress.
 Even something as wonderful as going out with a friend for dinner and ordering water as my beverage is a part of the process.